You can deploy or debug jobs in a session cluster. This improves the resource utilization of JobManager and spins up the job startup.

 - Failure Rate: the failure rate.
 If you select this option, you must also configure Failure Rate Interval, Max Failures per Interval, and Delay between Restart Attempts.

-Additional Configuration Configure other Flink settings.
-For example,
+Additional Configuration Configure other Flink settings. such as

-Resources Number of Task Managers By default, the value of this parameter is the same as the value of Parallelism.
+Resources Number of Task Managers By default, the value is the same as the parallelism.
 Job Manager CPUs Default value: 1.
-Job Manager Memory Minimum value: 500 MiB.
+Job Manager Memory Minimum value: 1 GiB.
 We recommend that you use GiB or MiB as the unit.
 For example, you can set this parameter to 1024 MiB or 1.5 GiB.
 Task Manager CPUs Default value: 1.
 Task Manager Memory Minimum value: 1 GiB.
 We recommend that you use GiB or MiB as the unit.
 For example, you can set this parameter to 1024 MiB or 1.5 GiB.
-Log configurations Root Log Level Valid values: TRACE, DEBUG, INFO, WARN, and ERROR.
-Logger name Enter the log name.
-Logger level Enter the log level.
+Logging Root Log Level Valid values: TRACE, DEBUG, INFO, WARN, and ERROR.
+Logger level The level of the log.
 Logging Profile The log template.
 You can use the system template or configure a custom template.

 - Click Create Session Cluster.
 After the session cluster is created, you can select the created session cluster from the Deployment Target drop-down list when you create a DataStream job or deploy an SQL job.